AzureKnight143/CPUBChurchV3/README.md

    ```

 1. You can add a `dump.sql` file to the root of the project with a Wordpress database export and it will be imported on the first run of the Docker container.
-1. Run `npm run docker-up` to create the Wordpress instance in Docker.
+1. Run `npm run docker:up` to create the Wordpress instance in Docker.
-1. Run `npm run watch-bs` to start the site in watch mode.
+1. Run `npm run watch` to start the site in watch mode.
 1. The first time you will need to setup Wordpress, if you didn't import a database, and activate this theme.
 It will prompt you to install the parent theme when you activate.
 1. Modify the files inside the wp-content/themes/cpubchurchv3 folder.